 While Mauna Loa hasn't erupted since 1984, Kilauea had been spewing 2,000-degree molten lava continuously from 1983 until its historic eruption in 2018.
 The destruction caused by the eruption closed the park for more than four months — the longest shutdown in its history — but it also gifted the island a new black-sand beach at Isaac Kepoʻokalani Hale Beach Park.

 Although the magma solidified into stretches of ebony igneous rock after the eruption, another lava lake formed in the summit crater in December 2020.
 While the public isn't allowed to get close enough to see it, you can view its reflective glow from many points along the caldera rim after dark, assures park spokesperson Jessica Ferracane.
 How long this latest eruptive activity will last is anyone's guess.

 With or without an eruption, there is more to see in this park, which teems with wildlife, including 47 endangered species (such as the honu‘ea, or hawksbill turtle).
 Crater Rim Drive, a 10.6-mile road that circles the Kilauea Caldera, takes in all of the park’s main attractions, and there are 155 miles of trails to explore on foot.

 All areas of the park previously closed due to the pandemic are now open, but visitor services are limited.
 Ranger-guided hikes and programs are currently suspended, though park rangers are available to answer your questions on the lanai of the Kilauea Visitor Center and by phone at 808-985-6011.
-Note that face masks are required in all National Park Service buildings and where physical distancing cannot be maintained.
-Check for updates on the park website.
-Before planning your trip, be sure to check the state's site for the latest COVID-19 guidelines or call 800-GOHAWAII.
+Note that everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation.
+Check for updates on the park’s website, and be sure to check the state’s website or call 800-GOHAWAII for the latest COVID-19 guidelines.